RomiColombo/RomiColombo/README.md

 - 👋 Hi, I’m Romina Colombo, FullStack developer - FrontEnd specialist
-- 📫 How to reach me Linkedin: Romina Paola Colombo
+- 📫 How to reach me on Linkedin: Romina Paola Colombo

 <!---
 RomiColombo/RomiColombo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.